About Me

-My work involves training rodents to play structured games, then carefully studying both the choices that they make and the neural signals that underlie those choices.
-It also involves designing software agents that play the same games as the rodents, and using these agents as tools for understanding the brain.
-I’m excited about both reinforcement learning and neural networks as tools for building software agents, and about multi-level modeling as a tool for understanding experimental data.
+This work often involves collecting large datasets from rodents or other animals playing structured games, then carefully studying both the choices that they make and the neural signals that underlie those choices.
+It also involves constructing software agents that play the same games, and using these agents as tools for understanding the brain.
+I’m excited about using new AI methods as tools for discovering appropriate software agents in a data-driven way.

 Before moving to London, I did a PhD at the Princeton Neuroscience Institute with Carlos Brody and Matt Botvinick.
 My PhD work focused on understanding how the brain makes plans, with a focus on the orbitofrontal cortex and the hippocampus.